MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 # Licensing

-I've posted it all under the MIT license.
-Please feel free to use this code for anything you want, including hobbyist, educational, and business uses.
+I've posted all my code under the MIT license.
+Please feel free to use this code for anything you want, including hobbyist, educational, and commercial uses.
 I only ask that if you make something, please show me!

+Except where otherwise attributed, all images in this blog post and the blog post itself are my own work that I license as [CC-BY](https://creativecommons.org/licenses/by/2.0/).

 The cat in this post is named Mitski and she approves of you using her image as the new standard reference image for image processing papers.
+It's time for Lenna to [retire](https://en.wikipedia.org/wiki/Lenna#Criticism).

 # Contact me